xiaoyeli/superlu_dist/README.md

 **NOTE:**
 The parallel execution in ctest is invoked by "mpiexec" command which is from MPICH environment.
 If your MPI is not MPICH/mpiexec based, the test execution may fail.
+You can pass the definition option "-DMPIEXEC_EXECUTABLE" to cmake.
+For example on Cori at NERSC, you will need the following:
+`-DMPIEXEC_EXECUTABLE=/usr/bin/srun`

-You can always go to TEST/ directory to perform testing manually.
+Or, you can always go to TEST/ directory to perform testing manually.

 **Note on the C-Fortran name mangling handled by C preprocessor definition:**